-CALENDAR DESCRIPTION: The course is designed to create an environment in which students can begin to critically examine social welfare in its broadest terms.
-The purpose of the course is to enable students to reflect and examine their values, beliefs and feelings in relation to the society of which they are members and to explore their present and potential roles and responsibilities as engaged citizens in Canada and as future social work practitioners.
-Readings and content lectures will provide knowledge and information that students can use to examine dominant influences that affect decision-making in relation to social welfare in Canadian society.
+CALENDAR DESCRIPTION: This course is designed to create an environment in which students can begin to critically examine social work in its broadest terms.
+The purpose of the course is to enable students to reflect and examine their values, beliefs and feelings in relation to society of which they are members and to explore their present and potential roles and responsibilities as a social work practitioner.
+Students will examine dominant influences that affect decision-making and communication in society.
+The course will provide an opportunity for students to relate and integrate these ideas with the philosophies and values of social welfare with a structural social work perspective.